ChaserSystems/terraform-google-discriminat-ntag/README.md

   # Tags of instances this Rule applies to, as usual.
   target_tags = ["foo"]

-  # The discrimiNAT firewall will apply its own checks anyway, so you could
+  # The DiscrimiNAT Firewall will apply its own checks anyway, so you could
   # choose to leave destination_ranges not defined without worry.
   # destination_ranges =